thomas-montano/thomas-montano/README.md

 # Hi, I'm Thomas

-RF and embedded systems engineer working on space communication and navigation — from search-and-rescue beacons to software-defined radio.
+RF and embedded systems engineer working on space communication and navigation, from search-and-rescue beacons to software-defined radio.

-**Currently:** Doctoral Researcher at [IDLab (UGent – imec)](https://idlab.ugent.be/home), building an FPGA-based Wi-Fi 6 PHY on the open-source [OpenWiFi](https://github.com/open-sdr/openwifi) platform — real-time DSP on FPGAs, PHY architecture, and hardware/software co-design.
+**Currently:** Doctoral Researcher at IDLab (Ghent University - imec), building an FPGA-based Wi-Fi 6 PHY on the open-source [OpenWiFi](https://github.com/open-sdr/openwifi) platform.
+Real-time DSP on FPGAs, PHY architecture, and hardware/software co-design.

 **Previously:** Five years at NASA Goddard and The Aerospace Corporation.
 Led development of the lunar search-and-rescue (SAR) navigation beacon architecture, designed and laid out space-rated PCBs and bare-metal ARM flight software, and halved SAR beacon positioning error by applying Unscented Kalman Filters to rescue beacon localization.

-I'm a U.S. citizen currently based in Ghent, Belgium, and open to relocating to the U.S.
+I'm a U.S. citizen currently based in Ghent, Belgium.

 ### What I work on
 - RF & PCB hardware design